The School's overall work on equity, diversity and inclusion (EDI) is led by LSE's EDI Office.

 Disabled access to campus buildings

-The School's Student Disability and Well-being Service is located on the third floor of Tower 3, Room 3.02 (entrance via lifts in Tower 2).
+The School's Student Disability and Well-being Service is located on the third floor of Pethick-Lawrence House (formerly Tower 3), Room 3.02 - entrance via lifts in Fawcett House (formerly Tower 2).
 It provides guidance and information about services for disabled students.
 Any inaccessible activity will be moved to accommodate students with mobility difficulties, Disability and Well-being Service staff can advise.
-For an accessibility campus map please see the disabled access map (PDF)
+For an accessibility campus map please see the accessibility map (PDF)

 Access guides to LSE buildings

 DisabledGo have produced detailed access guides to the LSE campus and residences, and route maps between key locations.
-These are available at lse.ac.uk/DisabledGo
+These are available at lse.ac.uk/AccessAble

 Following extensive discussions with the Network of Disabled Staff and Students (NODSS), LSESU LGBT Alliance and Spectrum, it was agreed that accessible facilities should be re-assigned as gender neutral facilities by the LSE Estates Division.
 Check here for the exact location of these facilities (PDF).